Droughts and Deluges: Non-Linear Effects of Climate Extremes on the Gender Gap in Labour Supply: Theoretical Framework

-In each of the above equation, \begin{itemize} \item \emph{Income Effect:} This is captured by the non-labor income channel.
-Higher household wealth reduces women's labor supply, i.e., $\frac{\partial \mathcal{L}_f}{\partial Y}<0$ (\cite{Fu_the_2016, AlAzzawi_household_2019, Klasen_what_2015}).
-While there isn't adequate research on how men's labor supply is linked to household wealth, Cesarini et al. (\citeyear{Cesarini_the_2015}) shows that higher non-labor income reduces labor of both men and women, i.e., $\frac{\partial \mathcal{L}_m}{\partial Y}<0$.
-If adverse shock depletes non-labor wealth and physical assets, $Y'(\theta)<0$.
+In each of the above equation, \begin{itemize} \item \emph{Income Effect:} This is captured by the non-labour income channel.
+Higher household wealth reduces women's labour supply, i.e., $\frac{\partial \mathcal{L}_f}{\partial Y}<0$ (\cite{Fu_the_2016, AlAzzawi_household_2019, Klasen_what_2015}).
+While there isn't adequate research on how men's labour supply is linked to household wealth, Cesarini et al. (\citeyear{Cesarini_the_2015}) shows that higher non-labour income reduces labour of both men and women, i.e., $\frac{\partial \mathcal{L}_m}{\partial Y}<0$.
+If adverse shock depletes non-labour wealth and physical assets, $Y'(\theta)<0$.
 Thus, the income effect is positive for both men and women.